 Paid mobile applications are mostly on the “serious” side, e.g., anti-virus protection, password management, photo editing, remote control, etc. The main trick is to convince users to pay without having tried the product.
 A killer listing with rich screenshots that highlight its excellent design and five-star reviews is a must.

 Pay-to-download may seem the fastest way to turning a profit.
-However, you will also have to come to terms with fewer downloads and limitation of further monetization options.
+However, you will also have to come to terms with fewer downloads and limitation of further monetization options for your mobile application.

 This model involves selling consumer goods or virtual goods (e.g., extra lives, in-game currency, custom stickers, etc.) within an application and then retaining the profits.
 It works well with mCommerce and eCommerce retail stores, and particularly with games.